-Buffer widths may be increased if the SMP Administrator council finds, on a case-by-case basis and based upon the most current, accurate, and complete scientific and technical information available, that at least one of the following applies:
+Buffer widths may be increased if the SMP Administrator finds, on a case-by-case basis and based upon the most current, accurate, and complete scientific and technical information available when a larger buffer is necessary to protect wetland functions and values.
+This determination shall be supported by appropriate documentation showing that it is reasonably

-- 1. A larger buffer is necessary to maintain viable populations of existing species, or - 2.
-The wetlands are used by species proposed or listed by the federal government or the state as endangered, threatened, rare, sensitive or being monitored as habitat for those species or has unusual nesting or resting sites, or - 3.
+- 1. The wetland is used by a plant or animal species listed by the federal government or the state as endangered, threatened, candidate, sensitive, monitored or documented priority species or habitats, or essential or outstanding habitat for those species or has unusual nesting or resting sites such as heron rookeries or raptor nesting trees; or - The wetlands are used by species proposed or listed by the federal government or the State as endangered, threatened, rare, sensitive or being monitored as habitat for those species or has unusual nesting or resting sites, or - 3.
 The adjacent land is susceptible to severe erosion and erosion control measures will not effectively prevent adverse wetland impacts, or - 4.
-The adjacent land has minimal vegetative cover or slopes greater than 25 percent.
+The adjacent land has minimal vegetative cover or slopes greater than 25%.